datadesk/baker-example-page-template/README.md

 ## Exploring the repository

 Here are the standard files and folders that you’ll find when you clone a new project from our page template.
 You’ll spend more time working with some files than others, but it’s good to have a general sense of what they all do.

+### _embeds (optional)

+The embeds folder is where `.html` files you expect to use as embeds (whether iframes or web components) will be stored.
+Baker will look for this optional folder and process the `.html` files within to publish for iframe use and be compiled to be used as web components.

+For web components, you will need to set up your webhook in (WHERE).
+The result of the webhook may look similar to:

+(EXAMPLE)

 ### _data